Lambda-Null/tome/2_Syntax/3_Expanding_Macros.md

             "name": result.group(3),
         }
 ```

+One nuance here is that macros local to the current file are prioritized over macros in other files.
+If it always expands the first macro, when the current file shifts subsequent references to the current file would be perceived as part of the file that was shifted to.

 The actual expansion of a line varies depending on if a macro was found.
 Even if it's not, other functions are still expecting this function to return a list.